Chart Color Schemes

 Ulladulla ranks among the oldest 10% of areas nationwide

-Ulladulla's median age is 51 years, significantly higher than the Rest of NSW average of 43 and considerably older than the Australian median of 38.
+Ulladulla's median age at 51 years is significantly higher than the Rest of NSW average of 43 and considerably older than the Australian median of 38.
 The 65-74 cohort is notably over-represented in Ulladulla at 17.2%, compared to the Rest of NSW average, while the 25-34 age group is under-represented at 8.3%.
 This concentration of the 65-74 cohort is well above the national average of 9.4%.
-Post-2021 Census data shows that the 35 to 44 age group has grown from 10.1% to 11.4% of Ulladulla's population, while the 55 to 64 cohort has declined from 15.3% to 13.2%.
-By 2041, Ulladulla is expected to see notable shifts in its age composition, with the 45 to 54 group projected to grow by 43%, reaching 2,697 people from 1,882.
+According to post-2021 Census data, the 35-44 age group has grown from 10.1% to 11.4% of Ulladulla's population, while the 55-64 cohort has declined from 15.3% to 13.2%.
+By 2041, Ulladulla is expected to see notable shifts in its age composition, with the 45-54 group projected to grow by 43%, reaching 2,697 people from 1,882.